Patient ProtectPatient Protect

 Q: Do I really need HIPAA compliance software, or can I do it myself?

-A: You can technically do HIPAA compliance manually, but it's extremely difficult.
+You can technically do HIPAA compliance manually, but it's extremely difficult.
 HIPAA has hundreds of requirements, and keeping track of risk assessments, policy updates, training requirements, vendor agreements, and security monitoring is overwhelming without software.
 Most independent providers who try to do it manually end up with gaps in their compliance.

 The real question is: how much is your time worth?
 If you spend 20 hours implementing a compliance program manually, and another 5 hours per month maintaining it, that's $10,000+ of your time annually (at $200/hour).
-Quality HIPAA software costs $500-1,500 per year—a fraction of your time cost, and typically more thorough.
+Quality HIPAA software costs $500–1,500 per year — a fraction of your time cost, and typically more thorough.

 Q: What happens if I don't have HIPAA compliance in place?

-A: The risks are significant:
+The risks are significant:

 • Financial penalties: OCR (Office for Civil Rights) can fine practices $100–$50,000 per violation, up to $1.5 million per year for violations of the same requirement.